lydiazheng/276_assign1/README.md

 # GPA Calculator
-This is an application that calculates user's CGPA.
-It is designed for student to predict CGPA without knowing the grades of current courses.
+This application is designed to predict CGPA without the grades of current courses.

 ## How it works
-- CGPA is based on user's input
+CGPA is calculated based on
+- user's input
 - Assignment weight
 - Course weight